 The European Union is made up of several of the European continent’s countries, some of which abide by Schengen Law such as Portugal, while others are governed by separate rules.

 The Schengen Agreement, of which Portugal is a member, allows free movement of people without the need for a visa.
-This means that a Europe travel visa for Portugal is only necessary for those citizens from countries outside of the Schengen zone.
+This means that a Europe travel authorization for Portugal is only necessary for those citizens from countries outside of the Schengen zone.

-The Portuguese Republic has been a member of the European Union (EU) since 1986 when it was known as the EEC (European Economic Community) and has progressed together with the other 27 member states to this day including adapting and developing initiatives such as the ETIAS visa for Europe which will be a travel requirement from 2021.
+The Portuguese Republic has been a member of the European Union (EU) since 1986 when it was known as the EEC (European Economic Community) and has progressed together with the other 27 member states to this day including adapting and developing initiatives such as the ETIAS for Europe which will be a travel requirement from 2021.